 Check the cable condition looking for cable breaks.
 Check the condition of the connectors (on chassis as well as the cable).
 Check the range of the data logger; signal can be negative (this could be out of range) or the amplitude could be out of range.
-Check the data acquisition by applying a 1×10^{-6} V source to it in the 1×10^{-6} V range.
+Check the data acquisition by applying a $1 \times 10^{-6}$ V source to it in the $1 \times 10^{-6}$ V range.
 Look at the output.
 Check if the output is as expected.

-Check the data acquisition by short circuiting the data acquisition input with a 100 Ω resistor.
+Check the data acquisition by short circuiting the data acquisition input with a 100 $\Omega$ resistor.
 Look at the output.
-Check if the output is close to 0 W/m2.
+Check if the output is close to 0 W/m.

-The sensor signal shows
+The sensor signal shows unexpected variations